-In the nursing world, many believe that anti-embolism stockings and compression stockings are interchangeable.
-However, it is important to know that these stockings are different and each serve a different purpose.
+In the medical community, many nurses believe that anti-embolism stockings and compression stockings are interchangeable.
+However, it is important to understand that these stockings are different, and each serve a different purpose.
 You can only achieve optimal results when the right one is used at the appropriate time.

 What Are Anti-embolism Stockings?

 Anti-embolism stockings, or thromboembolic deterrent (TED) hose, are either knee- or thigh-high stockings made from elastane fabric.
-These stockings apply pressure on the superficial veins by compressing the legs, which can reduce or prevent formation of blood clots.
-This leads to increase in blood flow and ensures the veins do not expand.
+These stockings apply pressure on the superficial veins by compressing the legs.
+In turn, this can reduce or prevent formation of blood clots and leads to an increase in blood flow, ensuring the veins do not expand.

-- Patients at high risk of having VTE, including those with active cancer, reduced mobility, and history of VTE.
+- Patients at high risk of having VTE, including those with active cancer, reduced mobility or a history of VTE.

-- Patients who have impaired mobility (bed bound, chair-bound, or unable to walk without aid) even after being discharged from the hospital can use TED stockings until they can walk unaided.
+- Patients who have impaired mobility (are bed bound or unable to walk without aid), even after being discharged from the hospital, can use TED stockings until they can walk unaided.

-First, measure each of the patient’s legs in order to get the correct size.
+- First, measure each leg in order to get the correct size.
 This can be done in bed or in a standing position.
 Note that each leg may have different measurements.

-Before putting on the stockings, lie down and prop up your legs on top of pillows.
+- Before putting on your stockings, lie down and prop up your legs on top of pillows.
 Leave the legs on the pillows for about 15 minutes.

-To make it easier to wear the stockings, put some powder on each ankle.
-Your healthcare provider will advise you on the type of powder you should use.
+- To make it easier to wear the stockings, put some talc powder or cornstarch on each ankle.
+Your healthcare provider may also advise you on the type of powder you should use.

-Gently pull the stocking on your foot.
-With short but quick moves, pull the loose material of the stockings gathered onto your leg.
-Make sure they stay smooth and do not wrinkle at any point.
+- Gently pull the stocking onto your foot.
+With short but quick movements, pull the loose material of the gathered stockings onto your leg.

 What Are Compression Stockings?

-Compression stockings are for people who can walk but are at risk of suffering leg fatigue, lymphedema (leg swelling), varicose veins, etc. So many people can benefit from wearing compression sleeves:
+Compression stockings are for anyone who is mobile enough to walk but is at risk of suffering from leg fatigue, lymphedema (leg swelling), varicose veins, etc. So many people can benefit from wearing compression sleeves:

 Medical Conditions that Require the Use of Compression Stockings

-Some of the medical conditions that will require a person to use compression stockings include:
+Some medical conditions that require a person to use compression stockings include:

 - Chronic peripheral venous insufficiency: This condition occurs when the veins can no longer pump deoxygenated blood to the heart.